Your cart is currently empty!

 “What’s the first?”
 I asked.

-I gave him half a tangerine I’d just picked from Orti and peeled right in front of his face, and he stuffed it in his mouth.
-I did the same, and when our eyes met, I could almost see his thoughts—how he was super proud of knowing something I didn’t.
+Instead of giving him a hug, I gave him half a tangerine I’d just picked from Orti—which is pretty much the same thing as giving a hug.
+I peeled it for him (like his first mom might have done) and handed it over, and he stuffed it right into his mouth.
+Then I peeled one for myself—because I need my own hugs, too, like everyone—and when our eyes met, I could almost see his thoughts.
+He was super proud of knowing something I didn’t.

-I told him I’m not extra anything and that he shouldn’t worry so much.
-(Obviously, that’s not extra true—but for some reason I really lost my patience right then, under my tangerine tree.)
+I told him I’m not extra anything and that he should stop being so grown-up about everything.
+(Which was kind of rude—and kind of a lie—but for some reason I just couldn’t help it, standing there under my tangerine tree.)

 He said all he could say was that it’s something that’s going to affect everyone’s feelings—his, his parents’, and probably mine too.

-Maybe the tangerine’s sweetness made my thoughts all sticky for a bit.
+Maybe the tangerine’s sweetness made my thoughts a little sticky for a while.

-So I acted like I didn’t care and asked Oggy if he wanted to play Queen of Feathers—that game we made up where you throw pinecones into the river, each with a tiny feather tucked between the scales, and see which one gets carried away faster.
-The first to disappear around the bend wins—unless your feather falls out or sinks in the water.
+So I acted like I didn’t care and asked Oggy if he wanted to play Queen of Feathers—the game we made up where you toss pinecones into the river, each with a tiny feather tucked between the scales, and see which one floats away faster.
+The first to disappear around the bend wins—unless your feather falls out or sinks.
 Then your pinecone queen loses the round.
 No excuses.

-We played Queen of Feathers for a whole hour, until the big pickup truck finally rumbled away.
-Then Oggy said he had to go home because of this new secret, and that he was sorry for leaving right when he was still ahead—9 to 8.
+We played for a whole hour, until the big pickup truck finally rumbled away.
+Then Oggy said he had to go home because of this new secret, and that he was sorry for leaving right when he was still ahead—nine to eight.

-He’d been leading 9 to 1, but then I got the right pinecones and the right feathers and almost turned the whole thing around.
+He’d been leading nine to one, but then I found the right pinecones and the right feathers and almost turned the whole thing around.
 But this is Oggy.
 He can’t lose.

 What a classic Monday.

-Light looks different in pictures anyway.
-Even that one from the guest house, where I’m standing with Mom and the man with the white beard, looks all soft and dim, like the lights forgot how blinding they actually were.
+Even the one photo from the guest house, with Mom and me and the man with the white beard, looks all soft and dim, like the lights forgot how blinding they really were.

 But I remember.